 More Than My Title began with an identity crisis followed by an identity awakening.

 So, I tried two things and learned two important lessons.
 First, in my cover letter to potential employers, I wrote, "I'm Sarabeth, and I consider myself to be an artist/educator/designer.
 Let me explain why this matters for this position."
 I literally used slashes to string my identities together, which called attention to my primary professional identities instead of expecting employers to decipher them for themselves.
 This led to getting job interviews and offers.
 Second, I enrolled in a doctoral program where I learned how to conduct research.
-Becoming a researcher (an identity I've since added) taught me how to study and analyze problems.
+Becoming a researcher (an identity I've since added) taught me how to study concepts more meaningfully.

 At this point, I became obsessed with professional identity and wondered, "How are other people more than their job titles?"
 I started interviewing friends, colleagues, peers, neighbors, strangers, and anyone else who would talk with me.